 How to clean your composite deck: step-by-step guide

 Look, we get it.
-You opted for composite decking because you were sold on the fact that it was “maintenance-free”.
+You opted for composite decking because you were convinced that it was “maintenance-free”.
 And while that's largely true in contrast to timber, it's not like you can forget about your deck altogether.
 The best composite needs some TLC to maintain its looks.

 Our Perth climate is a tough one; our incessant sun, sporadic heavy rain and that dusty stuff just lying around make for some wearisome conditions on your deck year in, year out.